Cyclone Gati hits Somalia as country’s strongest storm on record after explosive intensification

 A broad four to eight inches of rainfall accompanied the system through northern Somalia, the driest part of the country, drenching desert regions with a year or two’s worth of rainfall in just a matter of hours to a couple of days.
 Rains also swept through the Gulf of Aden and brushed up against Yemen.

 On Saturday evening, Gati had just surpassed the 39 mph threshold of tropical storm status, churning west toward Somalia.
 Overnight, though, its winds increased to 45 mph, and a bout of extremely rapid intensification quickly ensued.
-As the sun rose Sunday, winds were at 115 mph, marking a 70 mph increase in six hours.
+As the sun rose Sunday, winds were at 115 mph.
+Data shows the storm’s winds increased by 70 mph in just 12 hours, a highly unusual occurrence particularly for this location.

 A contributor to Gati’s rapid intensification was its small size, which allowed the storm to respond quickly to changes in the surrounding environment and hastily gain strength.

-Sam Lillo, a postdoctoral researcher with the National Oceanic and Atmospheric Administration (NOAA), noted that Gati’s rate of strengthening is unheard of not only for the western Arabian Sea but for the entire Indian Ocean.
-Two other cyclones on record had jumped by 65 mph in 12 hours.
+Two other Indian Ocean Basin cyclones had jumped by 65 mph in 12 hours.
 Both of those storms did so in the Bay of Bengal, where the ocean basin’s strongest storms are typically located.

 Even more impressive is that Gati reached its maximum intensity at 10.3 degrees north, farther south than any other Indian Ocean cyclone on record.

-Note: Editor’s note: This story has been updated to reflect newer, more reliable storm intensity data concerning Cyclone Gati.